-In healthcare, the reach and prominence of DOIs are smaller, and this is probably due to the strict regulations governing the pharmaceutical and medical device industries.
-Nevertheless, there’s room for growth and many opportunities for healthcare marketers to partner with DOIs, who span a wide variety of disciplines and education levels—from midlevel providers (eg, nurse practitioners and physician assistants) to patient advocates and innovative physicians.
-This variety means DOIs, while still yielding substantial influence, can communicate to audiences in different ways than traditional KOLs—a tremendous opportunity for healthcare marketers.
+In healthcare, the reach and prominence of DOLs are smaller, and this is probably due to the strict regulations governing the pharmaceutical and medical device industries.
+Nevertheless, there’s room for growth and many opportunities for healthcare marketers to partner with DOLs, who span a wide variety of disciplines and education levels—from midlevel providers (eg, nurse practitioners and physician assistants) to top physicians.
+This variety means DOLs, while still yielding substantial influence, can communicate to audiences in different ways than traditional KOLs—a tremendous opportunity for healthcare marketers.

 Lean about Avant Healthcare’s KOL engagement solutions here.

 The HCP engagement landscape is evolving, but one thing remains the same: Opinion leaders matter.
 And today’s...